w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

     achieve a specific reading level).
 Fillers such as "um," "ah," etc., can be deleted to save reading time unless doing so alters the representation of the speaker.
--   Do not censor: the captions should always accurately represent what is spoken.
+-   Do not censor: captions should reflect the words that are spoken in the audio track.
+If objectionable words are used in the audio, the captions should show those words.
+If the audio is edited to obscure a specific word or phrase (e.g., "bleeped" audio), the captions should reflect the fact that a word or phrase has been obscured.

 {::nomarkup}
 <%= ref :end %>